Which of the following statements about enzymes in organic chemis... | Channels for Pearson+

 Multiple Choice

-Which of the following statements about enzymes in organic chemistry reactions is incorrect?
+Which of the following statements about enzymes in organic chemistry reactions is false?

 A